Ayman-1123/restaurant-booking-system-mini-project/README.md

 # Status and Bugs
 * Table Reserations for some dates and times might fail.
 Further debugging needed.
+* Name needs to updated in model and userroutes to show names
+* Home module yet to be rendered
 * Multiple sign ups with same username is allowed as of now.
 Backend needs to be adjusted to handle that.
 * UI Design needs improvement.
 * [Transformer doesn't work on Brave with Shields enabled #1111](https://github.com/konvajs/konva/issues/1111).